-Football season is one of the most anticipated times of the year, and kids can’t wait to get back on the field.
+Football season is one of the most anticipated times of the year and kids can’t wait to get back on the field.
 Football is a great way to get exercise and join a team.
-However, like with any sport, there’s an increased risk for injury when playing the game.
+However, like with any sport, there’s an increased risk of injury when playing the game, and there are some steps you can take to avoid the most common football injuries athletes experience.

 “Most football seasons don’t last more than 10 weeks.
 Missing one week of practice and play can really set back the athlete,” Shannon Wolfe, MD, a sports medicine and orthopedic physician with Bon Secours – Tuckahoe Orthopedics, shares.
 “Therefore, timely diagnoses and treatment will provide quicker recovery and less time lost for the athlete.”